chinchalinchin/ontology/docs/ASSETS.md

 --------
 ## Sprites

 A _Sprite_ have frames extracted from spritesheets arranged in rows and columns, so that each state frame can be mapped to an entry in the sheet.
-This engine was developed around the [Liberated Pixel Cup's]() _Sprite_ specification, where there are 21 states arranged in rows, with a different name of frames for each state.
+This engine was developed around the [Liberated Pixel Cup's]() _Sprite_ specification, where there are 21 states arranged in rows, with a different number of frames for each state.
 Therefore, each sprite has the following states defined:

 - cast_up
 - cast_left